Waleedprw22/Work_Public/segmentation/README.md

 ![Figure 1: Unet architecture](https://i.imgur.com/TRhY6t3.png)
+ Figure 1 above illustrates the Unet architecture used to inspire the mini U-net instance.

 ![Figure 2: mIOU vs Epoch graph](https://i.imgur.com/V2x5VHE.png))
+Figure 2 above illustrates the metrics of interest to me in this project over time.
+This part required a lot of debugging, trial and error to get the model's performance to this point.

 I then prepared two point clouds: one  down-sampled from the .obj file of the object and the other, which was projected from the depth image of the object.
 Following this, I used Iterative Closest Point (ICP) to align the two point clouds, outputting a transformation that